Criminal Justice (CRIJ)

 CRIJ 2365.
 Correctional Systems and Practice.
 3 Hours.
 [TCCN: CRIJ 2313]

-(SH Prior Course ID: CJ 265); Students are provided with an overview and evaluation of contemporary correctional systems and a discussion of recent research concerning correctional institutions and various field services.
+(SH Prior Course ID: CJ 265); Students explore a brief history of corrections, an overview and evaluation of contemporary correctional systems, and discussion of recent research concerning correctional institutions and community corrections.

 CRIJ 2367.
 Police Systems & Practices.
 3 Hours.
 [TCCN: CRIJ 2328]